shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 -   Army – a pile of creatures from which you may construct a hand for a landmark.
 It is not ordered and you may look at its contents at any time.
 You keep this hidden from the other players.
 -   Bad Value – a value that players typically don’t want on their creatures, i.e. they want the value to be 0.
 -   Big – having a high base power
--   Biome – a type indicator for a landmark.
+-   Terrain – a part of a landmark that creatures may have modifiers for
--   Biome Bonus – a positive biome mod
+-   Terrain Bonus – a positive terrain mod
--   Biome Mod – an additional amount of power a creature gets for being in a certain biome.
-Positive for a home biome, negative for a foreign biome.
-Default is 0 if the biome is not listed on the creature.
-Note that the biome mod is printed on the creature, and thus is not a value.
+-   Terrain Mod – an additional amount of power a creature gets for being in a certain terrain.
+Positive for a home terrain, negative for a foreign terrain.
+Default is 0 if the terrain is not listed on the creature
--   Biome Penalty – a negative biome mod
+-   Terrain Penalty – a negative terrain mod
--   Bonus Power – the part of the creature’s power that gets added via card effects, and does not come from the creature’s base power or biome mods.
+-   Bonus Power – the part of the creature’s power that gets added via card effects, and does not come from the creature’s base power or terrain mods.
 -   Briefly – until the moment ends
 -   Cancel – cause an ability in the moment to not resolve when it becomes the current processed ability.
 -   Chosen – a friendly creature that was previously selected.